Boxes, Totes, Dividers & Inserts

 Enhanced physical and ESD protection

-A number of the Corstat®, Corriplast® and SSI Schaefer products listed on this page can be further enhanced with a range of differing anti-static foam inserts.
+A number of the Corstat®, Corriplast® and SSI Schaefer products listed on this page can be further enhanced with a range of anti-static foam inserts.
 Please see below for the various options available to your business.

 Additional anti-static packaging products